ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 This document is intended for both companies wishing to add modules for their own products as well as users of 3rd party products wishing to add Ansible functionality.

-It's based on module development best practices that the Ansible core team and community have accumulated.
+It's based on module development tips and tricks that the Ansible core team and community have accumulated.

 .. include:: shared_snippets/licensing.txt